 - And many more

-The most cost-effective way to increase customer engagement and profits, is through use of automation and segmentation software.
+The most cost-effective way to increase customer engagement and profits, is through use of automation and segmentation software. like HubSpot.
 These take a lot of the monotonous and time-intensive tasks out.
 They also allow you to always send the email at the perfect time for maximum results.

 These tools can be somewhat cost prohibitive for a small business.
 But when you work with a digital marketing company, they can spread the cost out among several businesses.
 This increases the ROI on this kind of software, giving even the smallest business access to very powerful software.